simbricks/simbricks/doc/setup_and_compile/build-docker.rst

 ``stable`` SimBricks conda channel.

 .. note::
-  Building the executor image takes a while (typically well over 30 minutes): it clones the :image-builder:`\ ` repository, builds the gem5-compatible kernel, and builds the complete ``base`` disk image inside the Docker build (using TCG, since KVM is not available there).
+  The executor image installs the simulator packages and the image build tooling, and builds no disk image: the images SimBricks publishes are downloaded on first use (:ref:`sec-disk-images-distro`).

 For custom executor environments it is usually easier to *extend* the pre-built images than to rebuild them, e.g.: